dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     Knowing the AS supports HTTP/2 enables a Client to set up a connection faster.
 HTTP/2 will be more efficient when Clients have large numbers of access tokens and are frequently refreshing them at the AS as there will be less network traffic.
 Mandating TLS 1.3 similarly improves the performance and security of Clients and AS when setting up a TLS connection.

-1. **Why do some of the JSON objects only have one child, such as the identifiers object in the user object in the initiation request?**
+1. **Why do some of the JSON objects only have one child, such as the identifiers object in the user object in the AS Request?**

     It is difficult to forecast future use cases.
 Having more resolution may mean the difference between a simple extension, and a convoluted extension.

 1. **Why is the "iss" included in the "oidc" identifier object?
 Would the "sub" not be enough for the AS to identify the User?**

     The AS may use another AS to authenticate Users.
 The "iss" and "sub" combination is required to uniquely identify the User for any AS.

+1. **Why complicate the sequence with authentication first?**

+    A common pattern is to use an AS to authenticate the User at the Client.
+The Client does not know a priori if the User is a new User, or a returning User.
+Asking a returning User to consent releasing identity claims and/or authorizations they have already provided is a poor User experience, as is sending the User back to the AS.
+The Client requesting identity first enables the Client to get a response from the AS while the AS is still interacting with the User, so that the Client can request any identity claims/or authorizations required or desired.

+1. **Why is there a JOSE Body access {{POPbody}} method for the Client?**

+    There are numerous use cases where the RS wants non-repudiation and providence of API calls.
+For example, the UAS Service Supplier Framework for Authentication and Authorization {{UTM}}.

 # Acknowledgments